Reconstruction era: Background

-In the American Civil War, eleven Southern states, all of which permitted slavery, seceded from the United States following the election of Lincoln to the presidency and formed the Confederate States of America.
+In the American Civil War, eleven Southern states (all of which permitted slavery) seceded from the United States following the election of Lincoln to the presidency and formed the Confederate States of America.
 Though Lincoln initially declared secession "legally void" and declined to negotiate with Confederate delegates to Washington, following the Confederate assault on the Union garrison at Fort Sumter, Lincoln declared that "an extraordinary occasion" existed in the South and raised an army to quell "combinations too powerful to be suppressed by the ordinary course of judicial proceedings."
 Over the next four years, 237 named battles were fought between the Union and Confederate armies, resulting in the dissolution of the Confederate States in 1865.
-During the war, Lincoln issued the Emancipation Proclamation, which declared that "all persons held as slaves" within the Confederate territory "are, and henceforward shall be free."
+During the war, Lincoln issued the Emancipation Proclamation which declares that "all persons held as slaves" within the Confederate territory "are, and henceforward shall be free."

 Abolition of slavery and social reform

 The Civil War had immense social implications for the United States.
-Emancipation had altered the legal status of 3.5 million persons, threatened the end of the plantation economy of the South, and provoked questions regarding the legal and social inequality of the races in the United States.
+Emancipation had altered the legal status of 3.5 million persons, threatened the end of the plantation economy of the South, and provoked questions regarding the legal and social inequality of the races.
 The end of the war was accompanied by a large migration of newly freed people to the cities, where they were relegated to the lowest paying jobs, such as unskilled and service labor.
 Men worked as rail workers, rolling and lumber mills workers, and hotel workers.
 Black women were largely confined to domestic work employed as cooks, maids, and child nurses, or in hotels and laundries.
 The large population of slave artisans during the prewar period did not translate into a large number of free artisans during Reconstruction.
 The dislocations had a severe negative impact on the Black population, with a large amount of sickness and death.

 During the war, Lincoln experimented with land reform by giving land to African-Americans in South Carolina.
-Having lost their enormous investment in slaves, plantation owners had minimal capital to pay freedmen workers to bring in crops.
-As a result, a system of sharecropping was developed, in which landowners broke up large plantations and rented small lots to the freedmen and their families.
+Having lost their enormous investment in slaves, plantation owners had minimal capital to pay freedmen to bring in crops.
+As a result, a system of sharecropping was developed in which landowners broke up large plantations and rented small lots to the freedmen and their families.
 Thus, the main structure of the Southern economy changed from an elite minority of landed gentry slaveholders into a tenant farming agriculture system.

-Historian David W. Blight identified three visions of the social implications of Reconstruction:
+Historian David W. Blight identifies three visions of the social implications of Reconstruction: